raiden-network/raiden/docs/other/known-issues.rst

 Known Issues
 ============

+Below you find a non-exhaustive list of known issues, which you should be aware of while using the current version of the software.
+Most of these issues are not Raiden specific, but rather apply to all blockchain applications.

 -  **Compromised user system:** If the system of the user is compromised and accessed by an attacker or if a malicious application is running, then the write-ahead logging (WAL) could be accessed and valuable